MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/player-data-tutorials.md

 # Player Data Tutorials

-These tutorials describe how to create and use player statistics, profile information, and other player data.
+These tutorials describe how to create and use player statistics, profile information, and other types of player data.

 - [Using player statistics](using-player-statistics.md)
 - [Getting player profiles](getting-player-profiles.md)